tigerbeetle/tigerbeetle/docs/reference/transfers.md

 * If a corresponding [`void_pending_transfer`](#void-pending-transfer) is
   committed, the pending transfer's reserved funds are restored to their original accounts.
-* If the pending transfer's timeout expires, the pending transfer's reserved funds are restored to their original accounts.
-(When `flags.pending` is set, the [`timeout`](#timeout) field must be non-zero.)
+* If the pending transfer has a timeout and the timeout expires, the pending transfer's reserved funds are restored to their original accounts.

 A pending transfer resolves at most once.
 Attempting to resolve a pending transfer more than once will return the applicable error result: